iNadeemDev/webaccessify/README.md

 # Contributing
 We welcome contributions from the open source community to enhance and improve Web Accessify.
 If you are interested in contributing, please refer to our contribution guidelines for more details.

-# License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code within the terms of the license.

 # Contact
 If you have any questions, suggestions, or feedback regarding Web Accessify, please don't hesitate to reach out to our team at nadeemdev@outlook.com.